Some people think that just because West London has a reputation for luxury and fine living so, therefore, must its restaurants.

 The Harwood Arms | Fulham

-The Harwood Arms is London’s only, yes only Michelin-starred pub, co-owned by restaurateurs Brett Graham & Mike Robinson.
+The Harwood Arms is London’s only Michelin-starred pub, co-owned by restaurateurs Brett Graham & Mike Robinson.
 It focuses on using as much wild food as possible, particularly game, and has a cosy atmosphere with velvet banquettes and dark wood.
 The menu includes dishes such as deer with beetroot, blackcurrant and smoked bone marrow, and whipped chicken livers with thyme hobnobs and onion jam.
 Basically, it’s good – and you can enjoy it all with a pint.

 Details: Walham Grove, Fulham, SW6 1QP | Book a table at The Harwood Arms